 Include a phone number if you’re comfortable doing so.
 It adds a layer of honesty, which will help drive up the car’s value.

-There is a very good guide on eBay Motors on listing your car on their website, but here are a few pointers:
+There is a very good guide on eBay Motors on listing your car on eBay, but here are a few pointers:

 Buying a car?
 Here are the scams to avoid...

-If you are selling it via an auction, think about the time you want the auction to finish.
+If you are selling a car via an auction, think about the time you want the auction to finish.

 If you are a nighthawk and have listed it to finish in seven days’ time and it will end at 2:00am you are limiting your audience.
 However, if you use the ‘schedule’ feature, you can time it to finish at 9:00pm, a time when many more people are online.